dhawton/istio-community/EARLY-DISCLOSURE.md

 3. Individual members must be members of the Envoy Product Security Team or be enrolled in the Envoy Private Distributors List.
 4. Accept the [Embargo Policy](#embargo-policy) that is outlined above.
 5. Organizational members must have a member of the organization be a participant in the Istio Product Security Working Group.
-6. Members must participate in the private meeting held alternating Wednesdays at 11am Pacific or 3pm Pacific to accommodate a world-wide community.
+6. Members must participate in the private meeting held alternating Wednesdays to accommodate a world-wide community.
     Participants will be expected to actively contribute and fill the roll as security release lead on a quarterly rotational basis.

 #### Removal